box1273002/Entrepreneurship/Business_Plan.md

 In terms of business models, most competitors opt for a subscription model to maintain a constant income.
 Clarymind [4] for example operates on a subscription model (Monthly: $14.99 | 6-Month: $49.99 | Yearly: $62.99 | Pro: $34.99), estimated to generate ~$2M annually with 100,000+ active users.

+#### 2.3 Primary Research and Consulting

+To validate our findings from our secondary research, we decided it would be most productive for our business to conduct our own primary research.

+Go through survey and analyze results:

+- 8/10 people would be ok selling their data rather than watching ads
+- 6/10 people would pay £3 to remove ads
+- For premium, roughly half would pay £1.00 per month / £ 10.00 per year / £25.00 lifetime, the other half were not interested in premium
+- Out of monthly, yearly and lifetime subscription models, people were completely mixed
+- Participants suggested as premium features: graphing the amount of time spent on each app, allowing cashing in unused coins, buying cosmetic features etc.
+- In additional comments, participants stated that the user should not be allowed to game the system, e.g. by leaving productive apps open and not doing anything in them

+#### 2.4 Main Competitors

+The screen time management app market has experienced significant growth in recent years, driven by increasing awareness of digital wellbeing and the negative impacts of excessive screen time.
+According to recent studies, the average American spends approximately 7 hours per day on digital devices, with smartphone usage accounting for a significant portion of this time.
+This has created a substantial market opportunity for applications that help users manage and reduce their screen time.

 ### Reference